trampgeek/moodle-qtype_coderunner/Readme.md

 for the particular test.
-The TEST attributes most likely to be used within the template are TEST.testcode (the code to execute for the test), TEST.stdin (the standard input for the test -- not normally used within a template, but occasionally useful), TEST.extra (the extra template data provided in the question authoring form).
-The template will typically use just the TEST.testcode field, which is the "test" field of the testcase, and usually (but not always) is a bit of code to be run to test the student's answer.
-As an example, the question type *c\_function*, which asks students to write a C function, has the following template:
+The TEST attributes most likely to be used within the template are TEST.testcode (the code to execute for the test), TEST.stdin (the standard input for the test -- not normally used within a template, but occasionally useful) and TEST.extra (the extra template data provided in the question authoring form).
+The template will typically use just the TEST.testcode field, which is the "test" field of the testcase.
+It is usually (but not always) is a bit of code to be run to test the student's answer.

+As an example,
+the question type *c\_function*, which asks students to write a C function, might have the following template (if it used a per-test template):

         #include <stdio.h>
         #include <stdlib.h>